-In addition to reviewing firms for cause, the Office of Contract Compliance will conduct random certification reviews of certified SBEs by auditing them to verify that the information submitted by a business is accurate, and that the business remains eligible after certification has been granted.
-Certification is subject to revocation if it is determined that a business no longer qualifies as an SBE under the terms of this program.
-Certification reviews may be conducted for any business for which the Office of Contract Compliance determines a certification review is warranted.
-Businesses subject to certification reviews must provide the Office of Contract Compliance with any information requested to verify the certification eligibility of the business.
+In addition to reviewing firms for cause, the office of contract compliance will conduct random certification reviews of certified SBEs by auditing them to verify that the information submitted by a business is accurate, and that the business remains eligible after certification has been granted.
+Certification is subject to revocation if it is determined that a business no longer qualifies as an SBE under the terms of this chapter.
+Certification reviews may be conducted for any business for which the office of contract compliance determines a certification review is warranted.
+Businesses subject to certification reviews must provide the office of contract compliance with any information requested to verify the certification eligibility of the business.